 “she can cut through aggressive and tricky opponents with ease”

-“she is superb: flawless, natural born advocate”
+“she is superb: flawless, a natural born advocate”

-“superb attention to detail, combined with practicality and directness;”
+“superb attention to detail, combined with practicality and directness”

-Other recent directory editorial has included the following:
+Other recent editorial recommendations:

 - she is approachable and pragmatic whilst being extremely tactically astute;